-The main goals of the Programme are gathering intelligence about research and software from all disciplines, encouraging Fellows to develop their interests in the area of software sustainability (especially in their areas of work) and aiding the Fellows as ambassadors of good software practice in their domains.
+The main goals of the Programme are gathering intelligence about research and software from all disciplines, encouraging Fellows to develop their interests in the area of software sustainability (especially in their areas of research) and aid them as ambassadors of good software practice in their domains.
 The programme also supports capacity building and policy development initiatives.

 Each Fellow is allocated £3,000 to spend over fifteen months.
-The funding is flexible to support activities that are beneficial to both the Fellow's and the Institute's aims: for instance, to fund travel to conferences, to setup and run workshops, to organise software sustainability sessions at domain conferences, or to host, organise or teach at Software Carpentry or similar training events.
+The funding is flexible to support activities that are beneficial to both the Fellows’ and the Institute's aims: for instance, to fund travel to conferences, to setup and run workshops, to organise software sustainability sessions at domain conferences, or to host, organise or teach training events, such as Software Carpentry, Data Carpentry or Library Carpentry.

 Fellows are drawn from a wide range of areas, experience, and career stages.

-To get an introduction to the Institute, learn about the fellowship programme and hear the views of current Fellows, please see the recording of the Fellows 2017 launch webinar.
+As an introduction to the Institute, learn about the Fellowship Programme and hear the views of current Fellows, please see the recording of the Fellows 2018 launch webinar.